SalesVista/strings/README.md

 - `plural` (boolean): whether to use the plural form or not (mutually exclusive with `count`)
 - `count` (number): number of items that should be translated for plurality (mutually exclusive with `plural`)
+- `suffix` (string): a custom suffix to add to the display string value when plurality is needed and no explicit plural value is defined
 - `lc` (boolean): transform the display string to lowercase (mutually exclusive with `uc`)
 - `uc` (boolean): transform the display string to uppercase (mutually exclusive with `lc`)
 - `abbrev` (boolean): transform the display string to its abbreviated form
+- `strict` (boolean, default `true`): whether keys should be interpreted strictly (required in strings or defaults) or loosely (not required in strings or defaults) - in strict mode, an empty string will be returned when key is not found; in loose mode, the key will be used as the value when key is not found
 - `locale` (string): the user's locale e.g. `'en-US'` or `'en_US'`

 ### `Strings.getSingular(strings, key, opts)`